What is a Credit Inquiry (and what is the difference between hard inquiries and soft inquiries)?

 Can I sue for a false background check report?

-The Fair Credit Reporting Act (FCRA) provides you with specific rights when an employer or potential employer conducts a background check about you and receives a background check report that includes false information.
-Ultimately, you may end up needing to file a federal lawsuit pursuant to the FCRA if you lose your job or are […]
+According to the Fair Credit Reporting Act (FCRA), you are entitled to sue a background check company if they provide false information that causes you harm, such as losing a job offer or being terminated.
+Ultimately, you may end up needing to file a federal lawsuit pursuant to the FCRA if you lose your job […]

 Employment background check companies: Check your reports